sahilwingify/surefire-to-ctrf/README.md

-# Convert JUnit XML to CTRF JSON
+# Convert TestNG XML to CTRF JSON

-> Convert JUnit reports to CTRF reports
+> Convert TestNG reports to CTRF reports

 This package is useful if there isn't a CTRF reporter available for your test framework.